-There is no magic solution to WordPress errors but… you can just switch to a headless CMS!
+There is no magic solution to WordPress errors but… you can just switch to a headless CMS and Jamstack!
 As opposed to problematic monolithic CMS (traditional CMS), it’s a new way of building and managing websites.
-A headless Content Management System represents the modern architecture adopted by developers to build an even better web experience and avoid many frustrating issues.

 Jamstack is also based on two core principles: prerendering and decoupling.
-With Jamstack, the prerendering of highly optimized static pages and assets reduces the cost, complexity, and risk of dynamic servers as critical infrastructure.
+With Jamstack, the prerendering of highly optimized static pages and assets reduces the e-commerce website development cost, complexity, and risk of dynamic servers as critical infrastructure.
 Site performance is improved and it’s easier to scale.

 On the other hand, decoupling is a process of creating a clean separation between systems.
 It makes services easy to swap in and out, and it’s easier to use third parties instead of homegrown web apps for all website functionalities.

-A Headless CMS is a Content Management System that is decoupled from the work of returning and managing the views and page templates to the website visitors.
 The frontend and backend are completely separate systems (as opposed to traditional architecture).
-Instead of having your content coupled to a particular output, a Headless CMS provides your content as data over an API.
-The ‘head’ is where your content ends up and the ‘body’ is where your content is stored and authored.
+Instead of having your content coupled to a particular output, a headless CMS provides your content as data over an API.

 Why Doesn’t a Headless CMS Have So Many Problems with 429 Errors?

-There are many benefits of using a headless CMS + Jamstack services over WordPress.
+There are many benefits of using a headless CMS + Jamstack development services over WordPress.